VanshajPoonia/Briskmedia/README.md

-This is the reposiroty of website of Brisk media
+This is the repository of website of Brisk media